-- Provide a description of the project, including the conceptual design.
-Describe the proposed project in sufficient detail so that type and intent of the project, the location, and the communities that may be affected are clearly identified. - (b) Identify and fully describe any work to be performed by the County or any other public entity. - Include a list of all Federal, State, and County permits and approvals required for the project and a schedule for obtaining such permits and approvals. - Identify any anticipated adverse social, economic, environmental, and (d) transportation impacts of the project measured against the County's comprehensive plan, and applicable County ordinances, design and construction standards, and policies.
-Specify the strategies or actions to mitigate known impacts of the project. - Identify the projected positive social, economic, environmental, transportation impacts of the project measured against the County's comprehensive land use plan and applicable County ordinances, design and construction standards, and policies.
+- (b) Identify and fully describe any work to be performed by the County or any other public entity. - (c) Include a list of all Federal, State, and County permits and approvals required for the project and a schedule for obtaining such permits and approvals. - (d) Identify any anticipated adverse social, economic, environmental, and transportation impacts of the project measured against the County's comprehensive plan, and applicable County ordinances, design and construction standards, and policies.
+Specify the strategies or actions to mitigate known impacts of the project. - (e) Identify the projected positive social, economic, environmental, and transportation impacts of the project measured against the County's comprehensive land use plan and applicable County ordinances, design and construction standards, and policies. - (f) Identify the proposed schedule for the work on the project, including sufficient time for the County's review, any State department or agency review, and the estimated time for completion. - (g) Propose allocation of risk and liability, and assurances for timely completion of the project. - (h) State all assumptions related to ownership, legal liability, law enforcement, and operation of the project, and the existence of any restrictions on the County's use of the project. - (i) Provide information relative to any phased opening(s) of the proposed project. - (j) List any other assumption(s) relied on for the project to be successful. - (k) List any contingency(ies) that must occur for the project to be successful.

-PROCUREMENT REGULATIONS PROJECTS PROPOSED PURSUANT TO THE PUBLICPRIVATE EDUCATION FACILITIES AND INFRASTRUCTURE ACT OF 2002 OR THE PUBLICPRIVATE TRANSPORTATION ACT OF 1995
+PROJECTS PROPOSED PURSUANT TO THE PUBLIC-PRIVATE EDUCATION FACILITIES AND INFRASTRUCTURE ACT OF 2002 OR THE PUBLIC-PRIVATE TRANSPORTATION ACT OF 1995